iterative/example-repos-dev/code/README.md

 - `0-empty` - empty Git repository.
 - `1-initialize` - DVC has been initialized.
 The `.dvc` with the cache directory created.
-- `2-remote` - remote S3 storage initialized.
+- `2-remote` - remote HTTP storage initialized.
 It is a shared read only storage that contains all data artifacts produced during next steps.
 - `3-add-file` - input data file `data.xml` downloaded and put under DVC
   control with [`dvc add`](https://man.dvc.org/add).
 First `.dvc` meta-file